natefinch/npf/content/blog/errorflags.md

 ## Supporting Errors.Is and Errors.As

 This is an update in 2022, and I realized that there's an easier way to do this that properly supports errors.Is and errors.As.
-In go 1.20, there will be an errors.Join method that can let you combine two errors into one where either one will be found by errors.Is and errors.As.
+In go 1.20, there will be an [errors.Join](https://github.com/golang/go/issues/53435) method that can let you combine two errors into one where either one will be found by `errors.Is` and `errors.As`.
 Until then, you can use [github.com/natefinch/wrap](https://github.com/natefinch/wrap).
 Then you can just define the flags as straight errors.

 ```
 package flags